mikejarema/bootstrap-tumblr-theme/README.md

 ## Roadmap

-* support for Tumblr's reblogging / notes (critical - this is a key part of discovery and engagement within Tumblr)
 * support for Disqus comments
 * release as a theme within Tumblr's theme gallery
 * make it better&#8482;